PerfectlySoft/PerfectDocs/guide/thread.md

 }
 ```

 Calling ```Threading.getQueue``` will create the queue if it does not already exist.
-Once the queue object has been returned call its ```dispatch``` function and pass it the closure which will be executed on that queue.
+Once the queue object has been returned call, its ```dispatch``` function and pass it the closure which will be executed on that queue.

 The system will automatically create a queue called "default".
 Calling the static ```Threading.dispatch``` function will always dispatch the closure on this queue.